grapeot/EOSVRConverter/README.md

 ```

 This will write corresponding xml files to `./jpgs`, and patch the jpg files so the EOS VR Utility could recognize them.

-## My Workflow

-I also share my workflow of processing VR media here.

-* After shooting using the (great) R5 and VR lens, I have a bunch of RAW files, and corresponding jpg files.
-* I first use CaptureOne (or Lightroom) to pick the good pictures from the RAW files, edit them in the circular form, and export to high quality jpg in Adobe RGB color space (important, otherwise EOS VR Utility will output an over-saturated image).
-* Then this tool is used to enable EOS VR Utility to recognize them.
-* In the EOS VR Utility UI, a multiple selection by holding the Shift key and export would convert them to the square form.
-* Then I usually use Topaz Gigapixel to enlarge them to 16k, which solves another pain point of insufficient resolution.
-It sounds counter-intuitive because R5 is already an 8k camrea.
-But the 8k is for the photos of both eyes.
-So each eye only has 4k pixels horizontally.
-And it needs to be further divided into 180 degrees.
-So the resolution is actually not that high after alll the division.
-It turned out such kind of artificial resolution boost is pretty effective on a Oculus Quest 2.